wgrand08/tether/trunk/README.txt

 http://www.python.org/download/
 http://www.pygame.org/download.shtml

 This game also requires having the python imaging library (PIL) installed.
 On linux this can generally be installed through your distros repository.
-For windows and osX we have included the PIL binary installers.
+For windows and osX we have included the PIL binary installers on our downloads page.

-*WARNING* The latest version of Python, Python2.5, does not work with MoonPy and has resulted in partially locking up computer systems during testing.
-Do not use MoonPy with other versions of Python besides 2.4.
+*WARNING* Because some of MoonPy's dependencies do not work with Python2.5 on osX we specifically design and test MoonPy to work with Python2.4 only.
+Be aware that while MoonPy may work with Python2.5 we do not recommend doing this.

 RUNNING Moon.Py
 ---------------------